Why Most Indian HNIs Cannot Buy UK Property Directly

 Tax Collected at Source · property remittances · April 2026 rules

 Even within the $250,000 limit, the mechanics of remitting for a property purchase are more demanding than they first appear.
-Under Section 206C(1G) of the Income Tax Act, authorised dealer banks are required to collect Tax Collected at Source (TCS) at the time of remittance.
+Under Section 206C(1G) of the Income Tax Act , authorised dealer banks are required to collect Tax Collected at Source (TCS) at the time of remittance.
 TCS is not an additional tax.
-It is an advance tax payment, adjustable against your income tax liability when you file your ITR.
-But it is collected upfront, from your bank account, on the day the transfer is processed.
+It is an advance tax payment, adjustable against the investor’s income tax liability when they file their ITR.
+But it is collected upfront, from their bank account, on the day the transfer is processed.

 To be precise: TCS is exclusive of the remittance amount.
-If you want to send $250,000 for a property purchase, your bank account needs to hold the $250,000 plus the TCS amount.
+To send $250,000 for a property purchase, the investor’s bank account needs to hold the $250,000 plus the TCS amount.
 The $250,000 reaches the UK.
-The TCS stays in India with the government, credited to your tax account, until you file your return and claim the adjustment or refund.
+The TCS stays in India with the government, credited to the investor’s tax account, until they file their return and claim the adjustment or refund.

 The TCS deduction

-What leaves your Indian bank account · what reaches UK property
+What leaves the Indian bank account · what reaches UK property

 Single $250,000 remittance